 Description

-EXTERIOR: Near-symmetrical three-storeyed frontage of four bays onto Caroline Street.
-The fenestration consists of revealed sash windows, some of which retain their glazing bars.
-The ground and first floor window openings have painted stone sills and reeded lintels flanked by shallow consoles to thin cornices over.
-The entrance is sited in the second bay from the left.
-The door case has engaged, slender, fluted Greek Doric columns which support an entablature and open bracketed pediment.
-There are plain reveals to the round-headed doorway and a six-panel door with a plain fanlight.
-A panel above the first floor windows reads `PICKERING & MAYELL LTD / RELIANCE WORKS'.
-The north return (Kenyon Street) of the attached workshop ranges which extend from the rear of both houses retain some original wooden-framed multi-pane windows.
+The building is constructed of red brick with a hipped slate roof, bracketed eaves, and plain band corniced chimneys.
+The front elevation, facing Caroline Street, is nearly symmetrical with four bays and is three stories high.
+The windows are revealed sash windows, some retaining their glazing bars; the ground and first floor windows have painted stone sills and reeded lintels supported by shallow consoles over thin cornices.
+The entrance, in the second bay from the left, has an attached door case featuring slender, fluted Greek Doric columns supporting an entablature and open bracketed pediment; the round-headed doorway has plain reveals and a six-panel door with a plain fanlight.
+A panel above the first floor windows reads “PICKERING & MAYELL LTD / RELIANCE WORKS”.
+The north return, along Kenyon Street, which is part of the attached workshop ranges, retains some original wooden-framed multi-pane windows.

-SUBSIDIARY FEATURES: To the front (west) are cast-iron railings with crescent heads of distinctive Birmingham type.
+To the front (west) are cast-iron railings with crescent-shaped tops, characteristic of Birmingham manufacture.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.